We are committed to addressing our gender and ethnicity pay gaps.

 • Imperial 600 launched their new ally badges in June 2023.

-• The College published its Mental Health Mental and Wellbeing Strategy in July 2023.
-The strategy aims to bring a renewed focus on good mental health and wellbeing; it sets the scene for the development of an action plan to ensure students and staff get the support and advice they need, when they need it.
+• The College published its Mental Health Mental and Wellbeing Strategy in July 2023 and action Plan in spring 2024.
+The strategy aims to bring a renewed focus on good mental health and wellbeing; it is supported by an action plan to ensure students and staff get the support and advice they need, when they need it.

-• A new process for workplace adjustments has been developed in the context of the Work Location Framework.
+• new process for workplace adjustments has been developed in the context of the Work Location Framework.
+Highlighted at PCC in February 2024, it will be reviewed at the end of the year.

 • Disability briefings for staff and for managers were rolled out by the EDI Centre in October 2023.

-• A Bullying and Harassment Policy and Procedure was created which was approved at the People and Culture Committee meeting in July 2023; it will be finalised and published following consultation with the staff unions.
-Alongside this, the College has recruited and trained 9 new Staff Harassment Support Contacts in 2022-23.
+• A revised draft Bullying and Harassment Policy and Procedure was created in 2023 with approval from the People and Culture Committee.
+Alongside this, the College has now recruited and trained 17 new Staff Harassment Support Contacts.

 • The College has also continued with the embedding of Report and Support – with work now taking place to raise the profile, with the aim to increase reporting and from named, rather than anonymous individuals.
 The Report and Support data being is published online to share the number and nature of disclosures to show that reports are received, and action is taken.